 The key passive or ultimate in this tree is called Unload.
 It allows the blunderbuss to fire a total of 8 pellets vs the default of 6 within a 6-second window of an ability being used.

 The remaining passives in this tree focus on giving you additional damage, stamina, a cooldown reduction.

 The Chaos tree focuses on keeping your distance and bombarding areas with explosive AoE damage.
 The three active abilities in this tree are called Splitting Grenade, Mortar Charge, and Blast Shot.

 Splitting Grenade fires a bouncing grenade that detonates after a short duration.
 Upon its detonation one grenade will become 3 mini grenades that disperse and explode after a short delay, dealing damage.
 This ability can be manually detonated by reactivating the ability.
-As the ability is upgraded you will receive additional damage against targets with full health, increased movement speed for grenades that hit a target, and a DoT in the form of a burn will be placed on the target.
+As the ability is upgraded you will receive additional damage against targets with great than half health, increased movement speed for grenades that hit a target, and a DoT in the form of a burn will be placed on the target.